 - iOS 14

-Most reports suggest Apple will adopt 5G connectivity for the iPhone 12.
-Reports are suggesting that all models will have a 5G option and Qualcomm CEO Cristiano Amon has said that getting 5G into the iPhone is now a priority.
-Qualcomm has recently announced the X60 modem and a new antenna - more on that below.
+Most reports suggest Apple will adopt 5G connectivity for the iPhone 12, claiming all models will have a 5G option and Qualcomm CEO Cristiano Amon has said that getting 5G into the iPhone is now a priority.
+Qualcomm has announced the X60 modem and a new antenna - more on that below.

-We expect to see the A14 chip under the hood of the iPhone 12 models, with all offering the same hardware and we expect to see them all launch on iOS 14, which we will likely hear more about at Apple's developer event in June.
+We expect to see the A14 chip under the hood of the iPhone 12 models, with all offering the same hardware and we expect to see them all launch on iOS 14, which we learned more about at Apple's developer event in June.
+You can read about all the new features arriving with iOS 14 in our separate round up feature, but there are Widgets, an App Library, App Clips and advancements to Messages and Siri, among plenty more.

-We also expect all three models to feature the U1 chip - which will bring with enhanced short-range location and sharing.
+We also expect all three models to feature the U1 chip - which brings enhanced short-range location and sharing.

 Apple iPhone 12 rumours: What's happened so far